karoljablonski/fm-n-order-summary-component/README.md

 ## Feedback

-- If you have anything to tell me about this piece of code [#codereview] feel free to comment right there:
+- If you have anything to tell me about this piece of code [#codereview] feel free to comment right there: https://www.frontendmentor.io/solutions/html-css-mobile-first-using-sass-wjbAB0VSK
-/link here after project submitted to fronendmentor.io/